vallafederico/datatools/README.md

 # datatools
-Dataset Managing tools for ML
+*Dataset Managing tools for ML*

-Random dump of utilities related to dataset managingn as git clone is easier than remembering where I saved those.
+Random dump of utilities related to dataset managing as git clone is easier than remembering where I saved those.

 👀